A quick story.

 So what I learned, is that even when you find the officiant you like, you better let them know about any fashion requirements!

-By the way, here’s a selfie we took after the ceremony.
-Not sure if you can make out the twin, shaw lapels. 🙂
+*By the way, here’s a selfie we took after the ceremony.
+Not sure if you can make out the twin, shawl lapels. 🙂

 Ok, so you want to find the perfect officiant.

-Choosing your wedding officiant isn’t the most exciting or romantic part of planning your wedding.
+And you may have already guessed, but choosing your wedding officiant isn’t the most thrilling part of planning your wedding.

-I mean how can it be as exciting as wading through 17,000 images on Pinterest looking for your dress?
+I mean how can it be as exciting as wading through 17,000 images of wedding dresses on Pinterest?

 But here’s the good news: